 Our pre-sessional programmes are full-time, intensive English language programme specifically designed for international students with an offer to study at Cardiff University.

-The minimum English Language entry requirement for our Pre-sessional courses is IELTS (Academic) 6.0 (with at least 4.0 in all skill areas).
+The minimum English Language entry requirement for our 8-week Pre-sessional courses is IELTS (Academic) 6.0 (with at least 4.0 in all skill areas).
+The minimum entry requirement for our 10-week course is IELTS (Academic) 6.5 (with at least 4.0 in all skill areas).

 If your current English level is below these levels you may wish to consider studying the English for University Study Programme.

 The length of your course depends on your level of English and academic requirements.
 The 10 week course is suitable for students with IELTS 6.5 who require a score of IELTS 7.0.
 The 8 week course is suitable for students with IELTS 6.0 who require a score of IELTS 6.5.